This page was last updated on 15 September, 2021.

 Detailed Tourist Information

-From 1 May travelers who can show proof of full vaccination will only be required to quarantine for 48 hours, pending a negative PCR test result, administered on entry and paid in advance.
+From May 1, fully vaccinated travelers will only be required to quarantine for 48 hours, pending a negative PCR test on entry.
+Visitors will not be permitted to leave quarantine until medical clearance is granted.

-A State of Emergency is in effect until August 2021 and local regulations are in place to limit the spread of COVID-19.
-These were amended on 17 February to include a curfew restricting freedom of movement from 12pm to 4am, a limit on social gatherings, funerals and weddings to 20 persons, mandatory face covering in all public spaces, physical distancing, and no eating or drinking on public transport.
+The State of Emergency has been extended to November 2021.
+Local regulations are in place to limit the spread of COVID-19.
+These were amended on 17 February to include a curfew restricting freedom of movement from 12pm to 4am, closure of businesses by 10pm, a limit on social gatherings, funerals and weddings to 20 persons, mandatory face covering in all public spaces, physical distancing, and no eating or drinking on public transport.
+No visits are allowed to places of quarantine or self-isolation, to see prison detainees, nor to elderly nursing and care homes.

 Social distancing measures and wearing of facemasks is mandatory.